The strong predictable representation property in initially enlarged filtrations under the density hypothesis: Introduction

 The paper is structured as follows.
 Section \ref{results} presents the probabilistic framework, the statements of the main results and two examples.
-In particular, we present several alternative martingale representation results depending on how the conditional densities of the random variable $L$ are allowed to reach zero (see Subsection \ref{sec:main_results}).
-Section \ref{sec:hedging} contains an application to the hedging of contingent claims under insider information.
-Section \ref{proofs} presents all the proofs of the results stated in Section \ref{results} as well as several auxiliary results.
+In particular, we give several alternative martingale representation results depending on whether and how the conditional densities of the random variable $L$ are allowed to reach zero (see Subsection \ref{sec:main_results}).
+Section \ref{sec:hedging} presents an application to the hedging of contingent claims under insider information.
+Section \ref{proofs} contains all the proofs of the results stated in Section \ref{results} as well as several auxiliary results.
 Finally, the Appendix contains an alternative approach to Subsection \ref{subsec2}.